-A surgeon removes a testicle for almost all stages and types of this cancer.
+A surgeon will remove the affected testicle" for almost all stages and types of this cancer.

 The surgeon makes an incision – a small cut -- into the abdomen just above the pubic area.
 He takes out the whole testicle.

 He then cuts what’s called the spermatic cord, which holds the vessels that carry blood and fluid to the testicles.
 He does this to keep cancer cells from reaching the rest of the body.

 The actual surgery usually takes about 30 minutes, and you usually go home the same day.
 Your surgery team will talk to you about care after leaving the hospital.